flenniken/statictea/docs/runFunction.md

 # funIf

-Return a value when the condition is 1 and another value when the condition is not 1.
+If the condition is 1 return one value, else return another value.

 ~~~
 if(condition: int, oneCase: any, notOne: any) any